-Students are expected to access and participate actively in course work through log-in's on a minimum basis of three times per week and course forums on a regular and frequent basis.
+Students are expected to access and participate actively in course work through login's on a minimum basis of three times per week and course forums on a regular and frequent basis.
 This interaction with other students and the course content is a major component of every course and there are minimum requirements for student communication and contribution of reflection with new ideas and the content.
-If a student continuously is absent from the course and does not log-in three times per week an email will be sent to the parent and the student will be deemed 'Absent' and this indication will appear on their midterm and final report card.
+If a student continuously is absent from the course and does not log-in two-three times per week an email will be sent to the parent (if applicable) and the student will be deemed 'Absent' and this indication will appear on their midterm and final report card.

 NOTE: Students have up-to 5 instructional days after their Midterm report card has been issued to decide whether they want to remain enrolled in the course.
 Once a student maintains registration after the 5th instructional day, the grade will be reported as a part of their Ontario Student Transcript (OST).
+This only applies to grade 11 and 12.